Employer Shuttles Program

 How long is the application review period?

 SDOT reviews and responds to applications 6-8 weeks after submission.
-The Shared Stops Program Coordinator will follow up with the employer to confirm or deny stops and/or zones or ask for any needed follow-up information.
-The Coordinator will also send an invoice to the employer for staff review hours and outline next steps once the permits are approved.
+The Employer Shuttles Program Coordinator will follow up with the employer to confirm or deny stops and/or zones or ask for any needed follow-up information.
+The coordinator will also send an invoice to the employer for staff review hours and outline next steps once the permits are approved.

 How much do the permits and application process cost?